-An investigation continues into the cause of a school bus crash that killed a 6-year-old girl, the state's second student fatality in the past two months, and authorities seek information on how to prevent similar incidents.
+An investigation continues into the cause of a school bus crash that killed a six-year-old girl, the state’s second student fatality in the past two months, and authorities are seeking information on how to prevent similar incidents.

 Haynes was taken to Medical Center Navicent Health in Macon, Georgia, by Houston EMS.
 She died Tuesday from her injuries.

 John Wagner, assistant police chief of the Warner Robins Police Department, said that four other students and the driver sustained minor injuries and were treated at Houston Medical Center.
 The uninjured students were transported by another school bus to Westside Elementary, where their parents picked them up.

 The bus is owned and operated by Houston County Schools.
 The driver was Shalita Harris, who started driving for the district in October.

 In a statement, Superintendent Dr. Mark Scott thanked the first responders and hospital staff for their assistance and said that school psychologists and counselors would be available for students.
 "Our thoughts and prayers are with this family during this sad and difficult time.
 We also offer condolences to our Parkwood students and staff members, especially the child's classmates and teachers," said Scott.

 The Warner Robins Police Department said the crash remains under investigation and directed further questions to the Houston County Board of Education.
 District spokeswoman Beth McLaughlin confirmed the investigation was ongoing but declined further comment.

 But in a statement, the district said it will conduct an accident review once the police department has concluded its investigation.

 Parents interviewed by various local media outlets expressed the need to investigate the driver’s speed at the time of the crash and whether seat belts, likely the three-point variety, should be added to school buses.
 A five-year-old girl was killed on Dec.
 5 when another Georgia school bus ran off the road, went into a ditch and struck a tree.